Myzreal/JBEP/README.md

 * Some debugging options for better control

 A simple example of how to connect to a server and receive a list of players is provided.

+The code is well commented, both the protocol class and the example.